Jonathan-R-Anderson/spaz/README.md

   - possibly refactor structure to be like MTV
   - fix front end supervisord.conf file to use correct certs
   - make sure all private functions and variables start with _
+  - modify unit tests to be external to the docker containers, since everything is interlaced